Introduction

 How to Install Snap Store on Ubuntu

-The Snap Store is a GUI application for finding, installing and managing snaps on Linux.
+The Snap Store is a GUI application that allows users to find, install, and manage snaps on Linux.

 1. Install the Snap Store using the command below: